-The global PO_4 distribution is characterised by generally low PO_4 values in surface waters and high concentrations in the deep ocean, with maximum concentrations often found in intermediate waters associated with low oxygen concentrations.
+The global PO4 distribution is characterised by generally low PO4 values in surface waters and high concentrations in the deep ocean, with maximum concentrations often found in intermediate waters associated with low oxygen concentrations.
 This picture is usually well reproduced by ocean general circulation models, as depicted by model intercomparison studies (Najjar et al., 2007), which have been conducted for instance in the context of the Ocean Carbon-cycle Model Intercomparison Project (OCMIP).
-OCMIP compared models with a simplistic representation of marine biogeochemistry,

-- i.e. restoring of nutrients at the sea surface and no explicit representation of phytoplankton.
+OCMIP compared models with a simplistic representation of marine biogeochemistry, i.e. restoring of nutrients at the sea surface and no explicit representation of phytoplankton.
 More complex biological models were used in the Coupled Carbon Cycle Climate Model Intercomparison Project (C4MIP) that focussed on the coupling of climate and the carbon cycle (Friedlingstein et al., 2006).
 Schneider et al. (2008) assessed surface PO4, export and primary production simulated by three C4MIP models.
-Carbon fluxes at the ocean atmosphere interface have been assessed using a suite of fully coupled - climate models (Roy et al., 2011).
+Carbon fluxes at the ocean atmosphere interface have been assessed using a suite of fully coupled climate models (Roy et al., 2011).

 All these studies focused on total nutrient concentrations.
 The partitioning between regenerated and preformed pools has, to our knowledge, not been considered in previous model intercomparison studies.
-Previous studies aimed at a better understanding of the interactions of climate and biogeochemistry have found preformed PO_4 to be an excellent indicator of atmospheric pCO_2 , with a positive correlation between the atmospheric CO_2 levels and the relative amount of preformed phosphate in the ocean interior (Marinov et al., 2008).
+Previous studies aimed at a better understanding of the interactions of climate and biogeochemistry have found preformed PO4 to be an excellent indicator of atmospheric pCO_2 , with a positive correlation between the atmospheric CO2 levels and the relative amount of preformed phosphate in the ocean interior (Ito and Follows, 2005; Marinov et al., 2008).
 By contrast, the total surface nutrient inventory is not necessarily correlated with atmospheric pCO_2 and oceanic circulation changes.

 The objective of this study is to illustrate that additional information can be gained by explicitly considering preformed and regenerated nutrients pools in the evaluation of biogeochemical models.
-Without the intention to perform a complete model intercomparison, we here exploit 7 state-of-the-art coupled biogeochemical-circulation models to demonstrate how the separation of the phosphate into preformed and regenerate to demonstrate how the separation of the phosphate into preformed and re concentrations can improve the assessment of the simulations.
+We here exploit 7 state-of-the-art coupled biogeochemical-circulation models to demonstrate how the separation of the phosphate into preformed and regenerate concentrations can improve the assessment of the simulations.